Jeansen/cdmn/README.md

 what is planned for the future.

 # Contributing
-Fork it, make a Pull Request, create Issues with suggestions, bugs ore questions ...
+Fork it, make a Pull Request, create Issues with suggestions, bugs or questions ...
 You are always welcome to contribute!

 # Self-Promotion